tsandall/aoc2020/README.md

 # Day 5

 This one was more fun.
 I didn't immediately make the connection between the characters and the binary representation of the row/column number (e.g., "RLR" => 101 => 5).
 I ended up encoding the rows and columns into trees and then mapping the characters to lookups in the tree.
 In retrospect, the binary representation is obvious.

+# Day 6

+Similar to Day 1, once the input was parsed the solution fell out immediately.
+Initially the input was parsed into nested sets however that produced an incorrect answer when multiple groups (from the input) had the same responses.
+The fix was to simply parse the input into an array (of sets of sets.)